 11 yummy, healthy snacks that are easy to make too!

-I love to have little treats, and it’s important to me that what I’m snacking on is not only good for me but tastes good too.
+I love to have little treats – don’t we all?
+It’s important to me that what I’m snacking on is not only good for me but tastes good too.

 You might also like to have a look at this list of 17 HEALTHY SWAPS for more inspiration.
 It comes with a printable PDF that you can download and keep handy too.